youngwook06/ImpCon/README.md

     w_sup = False
     ...
     ```
 - To train hatebert model, first download [hatebert](https://osf.io/tbd58/?view_onlycb79b3228d4248ddb875eb1803525ad8).
 You can download retrained_model/hate_bert.zip and unzip it in the root directory.
-Then,
+Then, you can set the train_config.py as:
     ```
     ...
     model_type = "hatebert"